 Buckden Pike from Buckden

-A steep grassy climb rewards you with one of the best viewpoints in the southern Dales — Wharfedale laid out below in both directions.
+A steep climb rewards you with one of the best viewpoints in the southern Dales — Wharfedale laid out below in both directions.

 Effort: Good distance, solid climb